CS102B-Fall2019/hw4/question5/README.md

-## Question 5
+## Question 8

-(K&R Exercise 2-4) Write an alternate version of squeeze(s1, s2) that deletes each character in s1 that matches any character in the string s2.
+Write a version of itoa that accepts three arguments instead of two.
+The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make if wide enough.
 Also, write a main function that calls the function with 3 different examples.

 Compile Steps: